Home

 SAVING THE OCEANIC HAWAIIAN DAMSELFLY

 The oceanic Hawaiian damselfly is one of many Hawaiian animals suffering from lengthy bureaucratic listing delays.
 It was placed on the federal candidate list for Endangered Species Act protection in 1984.
-A quarter-century later, it’s still on the list, still unprotected, and sliding toward extinction.
+A quarter-century later it was still on the list, still unprotected, and sliding toward extinction.

-The Center is working to secure full Endangered Species Act protection for the damselfly.
-In 2004 we petitioned for protection for the damselfly and other candidate species under the Endangered Species Act; in 2006 we filed a lawsuit against the U.S. Fish and Wildlife Service to force an endangered species listing for the damselfly and hundreds of other species languishing on the candidate list.
+In 2004 the Center petitioned for protection for the damselfly and other candidate species under the Endangered Species Act; in 2006 we filed a lawsuit against the U.S. Fish and Wildlife Service to force an endangered species listing for the damselfly and hundreds of other species languishing on the candidate list.
+Five years later, we reached a landmark agreement with the Service compelling it to move forward on decisions over protecting 757 species, including the oceanic Hawaiian damselfly — and less than a month later, the Service proposed to list the damselfly and 22 other Oahu species.

 NATURAL HISTORY